rm-drc/serverless-artillery/README.md

 ## Quick(est) start

 ```
-$ slsart deploy   // deploys serverless artillery with a sample script pointed at the aws website with low load
+$ slsart deploy   // deploys serverless artillery with a simple sample script
-$ slsart invoke   // runs serverless-artillery, generating load and responding in the CLI (because the load is small)
+$ slsart invoke   // runs serverless-artillery using this sample script
-$ slsart remove   // removes all artifacts from your account, will also shut-down artillery if it's in progress
+$ slsart remove   // halts serverless-artillery and removes all artifacts from your account
 ```

 ### A slightly deeper dive